 Oregon (& Washington) Roof Consulting and Inspection

 Residential and commercial roofing project consulting.
 Professional roof consulting & owner advocacy for home & property owners.
-Also serving: Property management companies, investment groups, relocation companies, HOAs, real eatate and insurance professionals.
-Offered services include but are not limited to: Producing job specifications tailor made for individual projects, onsite assessments, blueprint analysis, inspections, project monitoring / managing, and certifications.
+Also serving: Property management companies, investment groups, relocation companies, HOAs, Churches, school districts - partial or entire, state and local governments, United States Coast Guard, real estate professionals, banks, insurance companies, roofing contractors.
+Offered services include but are not limited to: Producing job specifications tailor made for individual projects, onsite assessments, expert witness for legal proceedings, inspections, project monitoring / managing, and certifications.
 Affordable, thorough, detail oriented and capable guidance to assure your roofing project is done right.
-Decades of Oregon roofing experience for residential and commercial roofing projects.
+42 years of verifiable - legitimate Oregon roofing experience for residential and commercial roofing projects.
 Joe Sardotz is an industry watchdog and consumer advocate who helps people get roofing quality and value.

 ORC has inspected far too many brand new roofs that needed extensive repairs or full replacement.
 Frequently when roofers are informed of my findings they become defensive and accuse ORC of being too "technical, picky, fussy."
+No, there is a code and there are shingle manufacturers installation instructions.
+It would be beneficial if these folks would take the time to read them.
 In reality I am simply doing my job.
-Being an owner advocate.
-There are only 5 'Independents' that do residential in our entire region and ORC is the only one-man operation.
+People ask for an inspection so I give them an accurate, honest opinion.
+I'm not out to get anyone.
+I'm not vindictive.
+I offer people the benefit of my 42 years of experience.
+There are very few 'Independents' that do residential in our entire region and ORC is the only one-man operation.
 ORC is the only company that does what we do, the way we do it, and for the price we charge.
+I've checked.
 ORC is the only 'independent' that does residential roof certifications (See Blog article).